 Doing What's Right In Our Own Eyes

 This is a very serious subject, and to be honest, I've only scratched the surface.
 The truth is never easy to say, or do.
 Even so, we must decide whom we will serve, and I hope this post has given some of us a little food for thought, which I hope will give way to action.
 I encourage you to see if what I say is so.
 Don't just look for justification websites that say Christmas is godly, look at the pagan's side of the argument, as they are the best resource on paganism.
-Some are amused by the hypocrisy, but some are not in the least bit happy that Christians have robbed their winter solstice temple and stolen their gods and have the nerve to link Jesus to the whole thing.
+Some are amused by the hypocrisy, but the more devout pagans are not in the least bit happy that Christians have robbed their winter solstice temple and stolen their gods and have the nerve to link Jesus to the whole thing.
 They are deeply offended that hypocritical Christians tell them that they paganized their Christian holy day.
+In that, believe it or not, they are more righteous.

 As always, do your own careful research, but let God's word be your final word on the subject.
 Amen!